Gombak United FC: History

 From 1998 to 2002, the club played their S.League home games at the Bukit Gombak Stadium before pulling out of the S.League at the end of the 2002 season due to financial difficulties.

-Gombak United rejoined the S.League in 2006 and moved their home games to Jurong West Stadium, but they pulled out of the S.League again during the 2013 season after seven seasons due to reduced takings.
-The club has indicated its intentions to rejoin the Singapore Premier League in 2019.
+Gombak United returns to the S.League in 2006 and moved their home games to Jurong West Stadium.
+They pulled out for the second time before the 2013 season due red flags in their financial projections.